TULiberalArts/Neuroscience/pages/graduate.md

 ## Admission Requirements

 All M.S. applicants must meet the requirements for admission listed below.
 Application Deadline: May 1, 2017.

-Please visit our [Application Instructions](http://www.cla.temple.edu/neuroscience/ms-application/) page for more information on how to apply.

 Coursework Required for Admission Consideration: Bachelor’s degree in Discipline/Related Discipline: Admission to the MS program will require a bachelor's degree (B.S. or B.A.) in one of the following disciplines:
 - Bioengineering